DavesCodeMusings/ftpdlite/README.md

 ## How can I use it?
 First, read up on how insecure FTP is.
 Then, if you still want to do it...

-Download ftpdlite.py and put it in your device's /lib directory.
+Download ftpdlite.py and put it in your MicroPython device's /lib directory.
 Then run FTPdLite from main.py like the example shown below.
 You'll also need a boot.py to get your device on the network.

 main.py
 ```